On this page:

 Preferred character statement or local objective?

-Rather than specifying preferred neighbourhood character statements in local planning policy, objectives can be specified in a schedule to a residential zone to implement the preferred neighbourhood character.
+Rather than specifying preferred neighbourhood character statements in local planning policy, objectives can be specified in a schedule to a residential zone.
+This approach provides for a more transparent spatial representation of preferred neighbourhood character.

 It is generally not necessary to have both a preferred character statement and local neighbourhood character objectives.